Public-Enragement/pe_pagephpcontent/Documentation/Administrator/Index.rst

 Installation
 ------------

-- How should the extension be installed?
-- Are they dependencies to resolve?
-- Is it a static template file to be included?

 To install the extension, perform the following steps:

-#.
+.
 Go to the Extension Manager
-#.
+.
 Install the extension
-#.
+.
 Load the static template
-#. ...
+.
+Include the plugin on any page you want
+.
+Go to list and chose the site or a directory for the scripts .
+Make a new script record, copy your php code into it . in the plugin in tab "References" select the page or directory you added the php script

 For a list of configuration options, using a definition list is recommended: